magnetsystems/r2m-cli/README.md

 You can also build your own Mobile API from existing REST examples or documentation.
 Find out how to create your own example [here](https://github.com/magnetsystems/rest2mobile/wiki/rest2mobile-create-spec-file).

-Examples are usually text files containing the copy-pasted URL request and response payloads from a REST documentation, curl invocations, or simply your browser.
+Examples are usually text files containing the copy-pasted URL request and response payloads from a REST documentation, curl invocation, or simply your browser.
-Say you want to create a controller using the Google Time Zone API.
-Using curl, you can run on your browser:
+Let's say you want to create a controller using the Google Time Zone API, simple type this in on your browser:

 ```
 https://maps.googleapis.com/maps/api/timezone/json?location=39.6034810,-119.6822510&timestamp=1331161200&sensor=true